slippersheepig/chatgpt-telegram-bot/README.md

+> I found a great [project](https://github.com/wenLiangcan/chatgpt-telegram-bot) which also based on [n3d1117](https://github.com/n3d1117/chatgpt-telegram-bot) and [acheong08](https://github.com/acheong08/ChatGPT), thanks to his awesome job.
+You should use this instead of mine.

 A branch for bot to interact with chatgpt official api ( comes with [n3d1117](https://github.com/n3d1117/chatgpt-telegram-bot) and [acheong08](https://github.com/acheong08/ChatGPT) ), with showing typing status support
 ### Configuration
 Customize the configuration by create a file named `.env`, then editing the settings as desired: